-- Undergraduate students in the inpatient/ICU setting will complete eLearning modules in MLearning to satisfy their MiChart training requirement.
+- Undergraduate students in the inpatient and ICU settings, the PACUs and the Birth Center will complete eLearning modules in MLearning to satisfy their MiChart training requirement.

-- Undergraduate students in OB, the PACUs, ED or ambulatory care must complete classroom training to satisfy their MiChart training requirement.
+- Undergraduate students in the ED or ambulatory care must complete classroom training to satisfy their MiChart training requirement.
 The classes will be scheduled by UMSN and the Clinical Placement Office.

 - Undergraduate students who need access to MiChart in order to view data must complete a Clinical View Only eLearning activity.
 This includes students at MVN for Community Health and students in Leadership placements.